Marlins vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have been the favorite twice in the last 10 games and split those matchups 1-1.
+- The Marlins have played as the favorite in three of their past 10 games and have gone 1-2 in those contests.

 Marlins Betting Records & Stats

-- The Marlins have won 66.7% of the games this season when they were the moneyline favorite (6-3).
+- The Marlins have won 60% of the games this season when they were favored on the moneyline (6-4).

-- Miami has played as moneyline favorites of -145 or shorter in only two games this season, which it won both.
+- Miami has never played a game this season with moneyline odds of -190 or shorter.

-- The Marlins have an implied moneyline win probability of 59.2% in this contest.
+- Based on this contest's moneyline, the Marlins' implied win probability is 65.5%.

-- In the 37 games in which bookmakers have set an over/under for Miami, it has combined with opponents to go over the total 16 times (16-19-2).
+- Miami has had an over/under set by oddsmakers 38 times, and have combined with opponents to go over the total in 17 of those games (17-19-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.